How the Two Old Parties use Political Tactics and Mind Games to Control Votes

 How the States keep the two old parties in power by Perverting the Electoral College

-When it began, the Electoral College had two justifications, one still applies, the other doesn’t so much anymore.
-We had a country where far fewer than half of the citizens could read, and lines of communication were very slow and often less than reliable.
+When it began, the Electoral College had two justifications, one still applies, but the other doesn’t so much anymore.
+We had a country where only about half of the citizens could read, and lines of communication were very slow and often less than reliable.
 It was a time before radio, the telegraph, and when printing presses were still manual, imprinting one page at a time.
 It just made sense for the Founders to create a system that could serve as a hedge against an uneducated and reactionary choice for the top two offices in the land.

-The other reason for the Electoral College was, and is, to balance the influence for states of differing size and population.
+The other reason for the Electoral College was, and is, to balance the influence for states of differing sizes and populations.
 This is the reason all efforts to get rid of the Electoral College have failed.
-If not for the Electoral College, the states of New York, California, and Texas would dominate Presidential Elections and only if you voted in one of those states would your vote matter at all.
+If not for the Electoral College, the states of New York, California, and Texas would dominate Presidential Elections, and only if you voted in one of those states would your vote matter at all.

 But each state, trying to increase its own power and influence changed the election of Electors, one by one, to a Winner-Take-All system except for Nebraska and Maine.
 But even there the apportionment is skewed in favor of the dinosaur parties.
 This is how a Presidential candidate can lose the popular vote by a slim margin yet take the lion’s share of Electoral votes, still claim an overwhelming victory or a landslide, and thereby a “mandate of the people.”

 In the 1796 Election, there were 13 Candidates for President who got Electoral Votes, and several others who did not.
 And back then, the person who came in second was the Vice-President.